Home

 Relays on filter boards are small SMD telecom grade with DC "soak" contacts.

-Martein recommends using Suflex 2.5% Polystyrene capacitors on all filters, due availability issues I used instead 1%/500V mica capacitors.
+Martein recommends using Suflex 2.5% Polystyrene capacitors on all filters but due availability issues I used instead 1%/500V mica capacitors.

 To reduce IMD, the flux inside the cores has to be keep as low as possible, for so the filters has been designed with inductance values as high as practical.